2020 Aegean Sea earthquake: Turkey

+Initially, Turkish Minister of the Interior Süleyman Soylu stated that at least six buildings were destroyed in İzmir, but the city's mayor Tunç Soyer later put the number of collapsed buildings closer to 20.
+On-site investigations by the Turkish Ministry of Environment and Urbanization revised the number of collapsed and intentionally demolished buildings to 103.
+At least 700 other buildings suffered serious damage, and in 814, damage was moderate.
+Slight structural damage was reported in across 7,889 buildings, while the other 159,000 were unaffected.
+Thirty-five buildings were set for demolition, and by 2023, all but two buildings were in the process of removal.
+Fifty-eight damaged buildings did not receive the approval for demolition due to their cultural status.

+Most of the buildings that collapsed were built in the 1990s, based on outdated earthquake regulations from 1975.
+Poor construction practices and the absence of code compliance were reasons for the collapse.
+The buildings that totally failed were typically between 5–10 storeys tall, and at least 30 years old.
+Additionally, the first floors of these buildings were altered for commercial use such as shops.
+Taller buildings with heights of 100–240 m, however, did not sustain structural damages.
+The city is also built on soft sediments in a basin which amplified the intensity of shaking despite its distance from the epicentre.
+The effects of basin amplification may have worsened the intensity of ground motions, causing structural failures.
+The observation of damage effects and instrumental data found that ground motions were amplified 2.5–3 times in the İzmir basin.

 Greece

 Greek authorities from Samos stated that although buildings were damaged across the island, the worst sustained was in Karlovasi, where a large church had partially collapsed.
 In Karlovasi, over 100 buildings were damaged upon inspection.
-It was the first time since 2017 that there are earthquake-related fatalities in Greece.

-On-site inspections of buildings on the island began hours after the quake, and ended on November 15.
+On-site inspections of buildings on the island began hours after the earthquake, and ended on 15 November.
 Of the 4,245 buildings inspected, 57 percent were declared unsafe for inhabitation.
 At least 87 percent of damaged buildings were of masonry construction while 6 percent were of reinforced concrete types.
 Damage mostly consisted of partial collapse or shear cracks.
-Churches and other religious buildings suffered significant but repairable damaged in the quake.
+Churches and other religious buildings suffered significant but repairable damage in the quake.
 Archeological sites and items of historical value were damaged, some of which beyond repair.
 At the Archaeological Museum of Pythagorion, vessels and sculptures were destroyed.
-The parameter wall of the Castle of Lycurgus Logothetis suffered partial collapses.
+The perimeter wall of the Lycurgus Logothetis castle suffered partial collapses.
 A crack appeared in the marble structure of the Archaeological Museum of Vathy.